ewerae/MEng-Detection-of-Adversarial-Attacks-on-Machine-Learning-Based-Wireless-Communication-Systems/README.md

 The detection method primarily focuses on the softmax values as there are exploitations learned from this layer.

 White Box Attack -
-The synthetic dataset has a range of SNR values, it has a lot of data points.
 This attack in general is very computationally expensive, and is very prone to crashing.
 Hence, only some SNR values are used for experimentation.
 The main idea is to run each data point through the attack and output the softmax values and then conduct statistical analysis upon it by using the metrics and classifiers file.

 The exhausting part of this process is that the attack itself is time consuming, 2 hours to complete 500 data points, when there are roughly 1000 data points per modulation type per SNR value.
+The ideal amount of data input's adversarially attacked without crashing for myself was 500 data points.
+This will vary for different computers, however, I ran this on my laptop and computer simultaneously, and my computer has better hardware so who knows.
+500 data points might just be the optimal amount.

 Black Box Attack -
-Much faster than the white box attack, should see results in an hour or so.
-The meaning of ICM and CCM and MIX is clearer within the research paper.
+Much faster than the white box attack, should see results in an hour or so, maybe less.

+Produces UAPs (Universal Adversarial Perturbation) - these are based upon  data points randomly chosen and then obtaining their gradient direction.
+Singular value decomposition is applied to find the first principal direction.
+Pretty interesting.
+ICM, CCM and MIX are the groups the data points are chosen to create the UAP from.

+Further information is on the paper itself, this little README is just a guide.